SilverbackOssi/humdov-post-feed-api/README.md

 - `Like`: User likes on posts with unique constraint to prevent duplicates
 - `Comment`: User comments on posts with content and timestamp

-Note: This API is designed for local development only and is not hosted externally.
+Note: While primarily designed for local development, a hosted version is available on Render for demonstration purposes.